Last updated in March 2014

 Germany and Turkmenistan have launched a bilateral further-training programme for managers, under which some 30 participants are invited to Germany every year.

 Cultural relations between the two countries are based on the cultural agreement that came into force in 2002.
 Since President Berdimuhamedov took office, there has also been a gradual opening in Turkmenistan in terms of cultural exchange.
 There is keen interest in the scholarships offered by the German Academic Exchange Service (DAAD) and there are two DAAD-seconded academic teachers working in Turkmenistan.
 In 2009, the first Turkmen partner school was recruited to the worldwide Schools: Partners for the Future network and a second partner school joined the network in 2013.
 A German federal programme teacher has been working in Ashgabat since September 2013.
-There are plans to launch German Embassy language courses in cooperation with the Goethe Institute in November 2013.
-A series of events entitled German Spring was held in Turkmenistan in April 2013.
+German Embassy language courses have been held in cooperation with the Goethe Institute since November 2013.
+The series of events entitled German Spring, which was launched in April 2013, will continue in 2014.